Baylor–TCU football rivalry: History

-Baylor was chartered in 1845 by The Republic of Texas and founded as a Baptist institution in the same year with its original location in Independence, Texas.
-Baylor permanently moved to Waco forty years later, in 1885.
-TCU was founded in 1873 as AddRan Male and Female College by brothers Addison and Randolph Clark, in Thorp Springs, Texas, and was later renamed AddRan Christian University and relocated to Waco in 1895.
-AddRan was renamed Texas Christian University in 1902 and finally relocated to Fort Worth in 1910 after a fire destroyed the school's main administration building in Waco.

-First contested in 1899, and having been played 117 times, the rivalry is one of the oldest and most-played series in college football history.
-The two schools, which were once both located in Waco, Texas, are separated by only 90 miles.
+Baylor was chartered in 1845 by the Republic of Texas and founded as a Baptist institution the same year in Independence, Texas.
+Baylor permanently moved to Waco forty years later in 1885.
+TCU was founded in 1873 as AddRan Male and Female College by brothers Addison and Randolph Clark, in Thorp Spring, Texas, and was later renamed AddRan Christian University, relocating to Waco in 1895.
+AddRan was renamed Texas Christian University in 1902 and relocated again, to Fort Worth, in 1910 after a fire destroyed the school's main administration building.
+First contested in 1899, and having been played 119 times, the rivalry is one of the oldest and most-played series in college football history.
+The two schools are presently separated by only 90 miles.

-Between 1899 and 1910, when both schools were located in Waco, the Bears and Horned Frogs frequently faced off multiple times per season.
+When both schools were located in Waco, the Bears and Horned Frogs frequently faced off multiple times per season.
 In the early years of the rivalry, TCU and Baylor did not play as conference foes.
 Like most schools of that era, Baylor was independent until becoming a founding member of the Southwest Conference (SWC) in 1915.
 TCU subsequently joined the SWC in 1923, after competing as an independent (1896–1913 and 1921–22).

-After TCU joined, Baylor and TCU played 69 times as SWC foes, until the SWC disbanded in 1995.
+Baylor and TCU would play 69 times as SWC foes, until the SWC disbanded in 1995.
+Throughout the 70s, 80s, and 90s, the Bears would hold an 18-9 advantage against the Horn Frogs.
 After a 10-year hiatus, the universities renewed the rivalry in a non-conference series in 2006–2007 and 2010–2011.
 During this series, TCU competed in the Mountain West Conference.
 TCU joined Baylor in the Big 12 Conference in 2012, and the rivalry game is now played annually as part of the teams' regular season conference schedules.

-The 2014 contest marked the first time in 110 meetings that both Baylor and TCU faced off as ranked teams (#5 Baylor hosted #9 TCU).
-In one of the wildest games of the season, the Bears won an offensive shootout 61–58, overcoming a 58–37 deficit in the 4th quarter.
-The loss effectively cost the Horned Frogs a chance at making the first ever College Football Playoff.
-Since Baylor lost to West Virginia the following week, they too were left out of the Playoff as they finished as Big 12 co-champions along with TCU.
-The committee chose Big Ten Champion Ohio State instead of Baylor or TCU.
-This prompted controversy as TCU was ranked #3 heading into conference championship weekend (and fell to #6 afterwards), although they did not play in a conference championship, as the Big 12 did not have one at the time and simply awarded the championship to the team with the best record in the conference.
-The 2015 contest again featured two ranked teams (#15 TCU hosted #7 Baylor).